adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/adriel/taparra2-Lab-Notebook.md

 	* We can use the dev board during breadboard demo
 	* PCB review is optional
 	* Order parts through TA to get reimbursed

+# 2/27/2025

+* Worked on PCB schematic today, need to do this tomorrow:
+	* ADD LED to indicate there is power to PCB
+		* Add LED for ON for the sensors?
+		* Other LED indicators?
+	* ADD test points